Dr. Lisa Oakes, Principal Investigator

 Shannon Klotz, Junior Specialist & Lab Manager

 Shannon earned her B.A. in Cognitive Neuroscience from Scripps College in May 2019 and joined the Infant Cognition Lab in June.
 While in Southern California, she was a member of Dr. Michael Spezio's Laboratory for Inquiry into Valuation and Emotion (LIVE Lab) and studied Theory of Mind using EEG.
 There, Shannon explicitly modeled mental representations during both the development and presence of stable cooperation via communication outcomes.
 This allowed for better understanding of the sophistication, or degree of mental coordination, involved in individuals' social perception and reasoning.
-She intends to pursue a graduate degree combining her passions for social cognition and technologies that study the human mind, brain, and behavior.
+She intends to pursue a graduate degree combining her passions for infant cognition and technologies that study the human mind, brain, and behavior.

 Annika Voss, Junior Specialist & Lab Manager